The Joker's Millions: In other media

-"The Joker's Millions" was adapted for an episode of The New Batman Adventures animated television series, which aired in November 1997.
+"The Joker's Millions" was adapted for an episode of The New Batman Adventures animated television series, which aired on February 21, 1998.
 The episode remains mostly faithful to the original story while updating or changing certain aspects, such as the use of series original character Harley Quinn and Batgirl taking Robin's place in the story as he had become Nightwing at that point in the series.
 Additionally, the Joker learns of Edward "King" Barlowe's deception via a video tape and attempts to have one of his men impersonate him to distract Batman from what happened.
+Barlowe's death was depicted differently: In the comic, he died in a failed escape attempt from prison, while in the episode, he died from an unspecified illness.
 However, Batman exposes the imposter and the Joker is eventually captured and sent to Arkham Asylum, where Harley takes revenge on him for replacing her.